bhojpur/gorpa/README.md

 gorpa collect components -l someConstant
 ```

-### How can I export only an Applicaiton the way Bhojpur GoRPA sees it, i.e. based on the packages?
+### How can I export only an Application the way Bhojpur GoRPA sees it, i.e. based on the packages?
 ```bash
 GORPA_EXPERIMENTAL=true gorpa export --strict /some/destination
 ``